Consistency Deep Equilibrium Models

 \subsection{Ablation Studies}

-In this section, we investigate the sensitivity of C-DEQ to the loss coefficients $\lambda_1$ and $\lambda_2$, and analyze the impact of AA.
-The corresponding results are summarized in \cref{fig:Ablation} and \cref{tab:lambda}.
+In this section, we ablate three key design choices of C-DEQ: the trajectory solver, the AA-based history-dependent parameterization, and the loss coefficients $\lambda_1$ and $\lambda_2$.
+The corresponding results are summarized in ~\cref{tab:performance_efficiency_comparison}, \cref{fig:Ablation} and \cref{tab:lambda}, respectively.
 We report ablation results primarily on the WikiText-103 dataset, noting that consistent patterns are observed across other benchmarks.

+Beyond the main ablations, Appendix~\ref{app:more_exp} provides additional controlled studies on AA inductive bias, history size, and other hyperparameters.
+These include replacements for the AA module, sensitivity to the history window $m$, and sensitivity to $\gamma, \rho, \beta$ and the time mapping $t_k$.
+Together, these results demonstrate that our method is not only effective under the default setting, but also robust to alternative solver choices, architectural substitutions, and key hyperparameter variations.

+\paragraph{Ablation on Solver Choice.} Since the framework relies on solver-induced trajectories, the choice of trajectory solver may affect the quality of the intermediate targets.
+Besides Anderson acceleration (AA), alternatives such as Picard and Broyden's methods can also be used to generate teacher trajectories.
+We choose AA as the default solver due to its fast convergence and established effectiveness in DEQ literature~\cite{bai2021ndeq,MIGNN}, and further compare these alternatives in Table~\ref{tab:performance_efficiency_comparison}.
+All solver variants are evaluated under identical architectures, pretrained teachers, inference budgets, and optimization settings; only the trajectory solver is changed.
+The results show that AA provides the best performance-efficiency trade-off across tasks.

-\paragraph{Ablation on AA parameterization.} We investigate the necessity of the proposed AA parameterization in~\eqref{eq:AA_step_in_CM}, by comparing C-DEQ against a variant ``C-DEQ w/o AA'' which replaces the history-dependent update with a standard fixed-point step (i.e., relying solely on the current estimate).
+\paragraph{Ablation on AA Parameterization.} We investigate the necessity of the proposed AA parameterization in~\eqref{eq:AA_step_in_CM}, by comparing C-DEQ against a variant ``C-DEQ w/o AA'' which replaces the history-dependent update with a standard fixed-point step (i.e., relying solely on the current estimate).